yacir/CollectionViewSlantedLayout/README.md

 ## License

-YBSlantedCollectionViewLayout is available under the MIT license.
+CollectionViewSlantedLayout is available under the MIT license.
 See the LICENSE file for more info.